o-richard/fit/README.md

 ### db.sqlite3

 This sqlite database contains the test data used while building the application, it should be deleted when one plans to use the application with their own data.

-# UI/UX

-Currently, the GUI is focussed on medium & large screen sizes.

 # Credits